Pushtogithub23/Tracking-Physical-Activities-with-MediaPipe-and-OpenCV/3. Count Bench Press/README.md

 # Bench Press Repetition Counter using MediaPipe's Pose Landmarks

-This project utilizes computer vision to count the number of bench press repetitions in a video using a pose estimation model.
+Using a pose estimation model, this project utilizes computer vision to count the number of bench press repetitions in a video.
 The program detects the position of key body landmarks (elbows and shoulders) and counts repetitions based on the movement of the elbow relative to the shoulder.

 ![bench_press_counter](https://github.com/user-attachments/assets/43f4f218-7f08-47eb-a34b-e0fcaa01db61)